rzcastilho/do_it/README.md

 ## License

-DoIt is released under the Apache License 2.0 - see the [LICENSE](LICENSE) file.
+Do It is released under the Apache License 2.0 - see the [LICENSE](LICENSE) file.